 - d. ensure the delay in response is documented on the Watch Incident Log (CPD-21.916). - 3.
 The re-assigned supervisor will notify OEMC of the re-assignment and will immediately respond to the scene. - 4.
-Watch operations lieutenants will monitor the Police Computer Aided Dispatch (PCAD) and dispatched radio assignments to identify any delays in supervisory responses and ensure the notified supervisors respond at the earliest opportunity they are available. - B. take immediate action to stop any misconduct and perform all duties consistent with any applicable Department directives including those outlined in the Department directive titled "Complaint Initiation and Log Number Investigation Assignment." - C. will notify the Bureau of Internal Affairs (BIA) of the Chicago Police Department by calling: - 1.
-312-745-6310 between the hours of 0800 and 1630, or - 2. the Crime Prevention & Information Center (CPIC) at Pax 0100 or 0301 between the hours of 1630 and 0800.
+Watch operations lieutenants will monitor the Police Computer Aided Dispatch (PCAD) and dispatched radio assignments to identify any delays in supervisory responses and ensure the notified supervisors respond at the earliest opportunity they are available. - C. take immediate action to stop any misconduct and perform all duties consistent with any applicable Department directives including those outlined in the Department directive titled "Complaint Initiation and Log Number Investigation Assignment." - D. will notify the Bureau of Internal Affairs (BIA) of the Chicago Police Department by calling: - 1.
+312-745-6310 between the hours of 0800 and 1630, or - 2. the Crime Prevention & Information Center (CPIC) at Pax 0100 or 0301 between the hours of 1630 and 0800. - E. when the Department member works in a detention facility, ensure the requirements established by the Prison Rape Elimination Act, as outlined in item III-C of this directive, are adhered to and followed.

-- D. when the Department member works in a detention facility, ensure the requirements established by the Prison Rape Elimination Act, as outlined in item III-C of this directive, are adhered to and followed. - E. refrain from discussing specific details of any investigation regarding a complaint of sexual misconduct conducted by the Department to anyone except those directly involved with the investigation. - F. thank the complainant or other reporting party for reporting the potential violation and assure them that the report will be taken seriously, remain confidential, and thoroughly investigated.
-The complainant will also be referred to a local sexual assault advocacy agency consistent with Sexual Assault Incident Notice (CPD-23.404).
+- F. refrain from discussing specific details of any investigation regarding a complaint of sexual misconduct conducted by the Department to anyone except those directly involved with the investigation. - G. thank the complainant or other reporting party for reporting the potential violation and assure them that the report will be taken seriously, remain confidential, and thoroughly investigated.
+The complainant will also be referred to a local sexual assault advocacy agency and will be informed of investigative procedures and their rights consistent with the Sexual Assault Incident Notice (CPD-23.404).